Origin of the Moon: Capture

-Fission
+Physical fission

 This is the now discredited hypothesis that an ancient, rapidly spinning Earth expelled a piece of its mass.
 This was first proposed by George Darwin (son of the famous biologist Charles Darwin) in 1879 and retained some popularity until Apollo.
 The Austrian geologist Otto Ampferer in 1925 also suggested the emerging of the Moon as cause for continental drift.

 It was proposed that the Pacific Ocean represented the scar of this event.
 Today it is known that the oceanic crust that makes up this ocean basin is relatively young, about 200 million years old or less, whereas the Moon is much older.
 The Moon does not consist of oceanic crust but of mantle material, which originated inside the proto-Earth in the Precambrian.